 What would happen in our first session?

 I appreciate the anxiety you may have, especially if you are new to therapy.
-If after my free consultation you wish to continue, we would book a time and date for our first session.
-We would talk about whatever you chose to talk about - the 50 minutes are your 50 minutes but we may discuss a particular thing that is troubling you or that you want to focus on.
-We would agree together what works best for us both, and know that this has the option of being adjusted if needed over our time together.
+If after my free 15 minute phone consultation you wish to continue, we would book a time and date for our first session.
+We would talk about whatever you chose to talk about - the 60 minutes are yours but we may discuss a particular thing that is troubling you or that you want to focus on. in that hour, we would agree together what works best for us both, and know that this has the option of being adjusted if needed over our time together.
 I understand making that first step - if by email or picking up the phone can be daunting.
 Any other questions or worries, please don't hesitate to contact me beforehand and hopefully I can answer any questions you may have and relieve some of your concerns and anxiety.

 Training, qualifications & experience

 I am a registered member of the BACP and qualified with a Level 4 Therapeutic Counselling Diploma.